demisto/content/Packs/Venafi/Integrations/VenafiV2/README.md

 ### venafi-get-certificate-details

 ***
-Uses a certificate GUID to extract more details from the cert store.
+Uses a certificate GUID to extract more details from the certificate store.

 #### Base Command